 Desert spans much of Vitrum, and yet life endures- animals continue to thrive in the heat and dust.
-The northern reaches, where Vitrum becomes Albenton and beyond, runs from grassland to forest to temperate rainforest.
-The islands around Winterglass bay, at the very northern tips, give way to marsh and wetlands.
-The broken islands of Shattered Bay are not to be traversed lightly- ancient magic lingers there, far older than any civilization that now stands.
+The northern reaches, where Vitrum becomes Albenton and beyond, runs from grassland to forest.
+The islands around Winterglass Bay, at the very northern tips, give way to marsh and wetlands.
+The broken islands of Shattered Bay in the west are not to be traversed lightly- ancient magic lingers there, far older than any civilization that now stands.

 I have stood at the edge of this forest, and felt the weight of the magic that surrounds it.
 One hundred miles in any direction, stretching over six hundred miles from coast to coast.
+It truly is a sight to behold, and I can almost understand why humens fear it so.
 I have felt the age of the trees, and the anguish they have witnessed.
 I have caught glimpses of the creatures who roam through those woods- and truly, they are better left as the figures of legend and myth.

 I have seen the one who grants permission; even from them, I keep a respectable distance.

 Yes, Montarvia is a place of wonder and beauty.
 It’s a place of danger and caution.
 Its geographical landscape is as fraught as its political and spiritual landscape.
-Yet, I cannot help but be in awe of it; of the resilience of its people, the adaptability of its animals.
+Yet, I cannot help but be in awe of it; of the resilience of its people, the adaptability of its animals…but most of all, I’m in awe of the beauty of it.

 ~ Nerien.